dcorre/otrain/docs/installation.rst

 .. code-block:: console

-   docker run --name otrainee -dit -v /path_to_your_data/:/home/newuser/data/ dcorre/otrainee
+   docker run --name otrain -dit -v /path_to_your_data/:/home/newuser/data/ dcorre/otrain

-| This means that you run the docker image `dcorre/otrainee`, and give the name `otrainee` to the created container.
+| This means that you run the docker image `dcorre/otrain`, and give the name `otrain` to the created container.
 | `-d` runs the container in backgound.
 | `-i` gives the possibility to enter in the container to run commands interactively in a bash terminal.
 | `-t` allocates a pseudo-TTY.